-While we embrace the values of restorative justice and see its potential, we do not seek to uncritically advocate for restorative justice in this work.
-All of us live in cultures where punitive justice is the dominant approach of addressing harm, and we have actively worked to learn about restorative justice through research and by practicing its values in our own lives.
-This education and experience has shaped our interpretations of and understandings of the implications of our findings.
-At the same time, we acknowledge the limitations inherent in restorative justice processes in addressing deep-rooted, systemic cultural and social issues such as racism and sexism (see transformative justice \cite{daly2001transformative}).
-Importantly, the authors are aware that restorative justice is voluntary by nature, and forcing the process may cause further harm to the victims.
-Thus, we have attempted to present an impartial account of our participants' perspectives on the victim-offender conference and restorative justice principles.
-While it is not the focus of the current paper, we believe that practical implementation and evaluation of restorative justice practices in online communities is an important direction for future work to help us more fully understand its utility.
+While we embrace the values of restorative justice and see its potential, we do not seek to advocate for restorative justice in this work uncritically.
+We all live in cultures where punitive justice is the dominant approach to addressing harm, and we have actively worked to learn about restorative justice through research and by practicing its values in our own lives.
+This education and experience have shaped our interpretations of and understanding of the implications of our findings.
+At the same time, we acknowledge that restorative justice processes alone cannot address deep-rooted, systemic cultural and social issues such as racism and sexism (see transformative justice \cite{daly2001transformative}).